dotexe-drift-server/samp-drift-script/README.md

 - /t time (Change your local player's time)
 - /w weather (Change your local player's weather)
 - /goto id (Go to a player)
+- /vw id (Change virtual worlds)
+- /text (Toggle the watermark in the bottom left)

 # How to install
 Put server.pwn and server.amx into <your server>/gamemodes and edit your server.cfg to point to the gamemode